Conductivity of a two-dimensional HgTe layer near the critical width: The role of developed edge states network and random mixture of $p$- and $n$-domains: Conductance of a planar - junction with a crossing edge state

 where $f(0)=1$, $f(x)=x$ at $x\to \infty$.

-Note that the conductance does not change if to apply a finite voltage to the p-n junction (less than $2\Delta_0$).
+Note that the conductance does not change if to apply a finite voltage to the $p$-$n$ junction (less than $2\Delta_0$).

-Hence, the conductance across the p-n junction is determined by the edge states crossing it.
-The results of the present part are applicable to the case when the p-n junction width is less than a characteristic spatial size of gap $a$ or has the same order.
+Hence, the conductance across the $p$-$n$ junction is determined by the edge states crossing it.
+The results of the present section are applicable to the case when the $p$-$n$ junction width is less than a characteristic spatial size of gap $a$ or has the same order.

-The p-n barriers can block the overall conductivity in a system with a random potential.
-This conductivity is restored by the edge states inclusion.
+The $p$-$n$ barriers can block the overall conductivity in a system with a random potential.
+This conductivity is restored by the edge-states inclusion.